Susmita-Dey/portfolio-v1/posts/cl8j0ce7g013mr0nv6ypy6x9v.md

-# A complete guide for Markdown files
+# A complete guide for
+---
+title: 'Make Your First Contribution To Open Source'
+description: 'Getting Started With Open Source'
+image: ./alexa.jpg
+date: '2022-09-22'
+tags:
+    - open source
+    - github
+---
+ Markdown files

 ## What is  Markdown?
 According to Wikipedia: